 Method 8: Do a System Restore

-Step 1: Press Windows Key + S and type restore this PC to open the system restore option.
+Step 1: Press Windows Key + S and type system restore this PC to open the system restore option.

 Step 3: Click on the System Restore button.
 You will see a new window and click on Next.